GSG-CF05/AbuGhassanTypeSpeed/README.md

 - Enjoy!

 ## Usage
-- Click the start button to start the game.
+- Click any button to start the game.
 - Type the text in the text box.
 - You will see the correct text in the text box.